Norwedish/TwitchChatApp/README.md

 ## Project overview

-TwitchChatApp is an Android application that connects to Twitch and allows you to read and participate in chat for streamers you follow.
+Twitcher Chat is an Android application that connects to Twitch and allows you to read and participate in chat for streamers you follow.
 It demonstrates integrating with the Twitch API and chat (IRC or PubSub) and typical Android UI patterns.

 Notes and assumptions
 - I inferred the project's purpose (Twitch chat client) from the repository name and the small README.
 If any feature descriptions below are inaccurate, tell me which parts to update.